nonday/FreeSR/README.md

 [Example](/example/freesr-example.cc)

 ## Notes
 Now Only Supported in Windows.
-It is compiled by VS2013.
+It is compiled by VS2013/Release.

+When use VS2013, maybe you need to change the line wrap format of three header files in [include](/include/speaker_recognizer.h) to Windows from UNIX,

 ## TODO
 + GMM-UBM